 Aside from cutting the ends, do not attempt to modify any Chromag handlebar.

 Use carbon friction past with carbon handlebars or clamped carbon components.

 Handlebars are only compatible with the corresponding diameter stem.
 Do not shim, modify or try to use a handlebar with a non-corresponding stem.
 Carbon handlebars are recommended to only be used with Chromag stems.

 Lifespan varies depending on type of use, rider weight and frequency of riding.
 For high level use including semi-professional or professional training and competition, hi-frequency enthusiast, lift access, shuttle access, all handlebars must be replaced after 1 year of use.

 Chromag handlebars are covered under limited warranty for a period one year of the original date of purchase, or as per the laws of the local region of purchase.
 The warranty applies only to the original owner and covers the product only in the case of manufacturing defect.
 It does not cover products damaged due to normal wear and tear, abuse or negligence.
 Damage resulting from crashing or extreme stunt riding is not covered under warranty.
 Damage resulting from improper installation, over torqueing, repeated installations or incompatible components will not be covered under warranty.
-Surface finish, color change or fading is not covered under warranty.
+Surface finish, colour change or fading is not covered under warranty.
 Warranty claims must be returned to Chromag or the dealer where the product was purchased.
 Warranty claims must include the original purchase receipt.